About Us

 • Women make up a quarter or fewer of workers in computing and engineering, that % is even lower for BIPOC women.

-• Women are losing out on STEM jobs that pay more.
-Average salary for STEM workers = $100,900, nearly double the median wage of non-STEM jobs = $55,260.
-(Bureau of Labor Statistics)
+• Women are losing out on higher-paying STEM opportunities: The median pay for STEM occupations ($103,580 in 2024) is nearly 2× higher than the $48,000 median for non-STEM jobs (Bureau of Labor Statistics)

 • Two out of three US women say they were not encouraged to pursue a STEM career.